-After reading about Kawah Ijen (pronounced: kawa eejen) on the island of Java in Indonesia, I knew that no matter how out of the way it might be, I needed to see this blue-flamed beauty first hand.
+Kawah Ijen (pronounced: kawa eejen) is located on the island of Java in Indonesia.
+After reading about it, I knew that no matter how out of the way it might be, I needed to see this blue-flamed beauty.
 But what makes this volcano more interesting than any other volcano on the planet?

 Well, Kawah Ijen is an extremely rare volcano that actually erupts electric blue flames from its crater.
 And the kicker is, it’s only visible at night!
 Yup you heard right, during the day Cinderella turns back into a pumpkin, and looks just like any other volcano.

 But How is it Blue-Flamed?